DIPlib/diplib/pydip/setup/README.md

     pip install diplib

+Windows users might need to install the [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 To read images through the *Bio-Formats* library, you will need to download it
 separately:

     python -m diplib download_bioformats